lorio/my-nano/arcadegame/README.md

 ===============================

 ## Instructions
-player can move the princess up, down, right or left using keyboard arrow keys.
-She must avoid the enemy bugs on the paved area to reach the water, at which point she has won the game.
+A player can move the princess up, down, right or left using keyboard arrow keys.
+The princess must avoid the enemy bugs on the paved area in order to reach the water, at which point she has won the game.
 If she collides with a bug, she is sent back to her starting point.
 ## Dependencies
 Engine and resources provided by Udacity.
 ## Contributing